harshvs/android-gtest-driver/README.md

 The tooling support for writing/maintaining instrumented C++ unit tests seems absent for Android.
-Here we may choose to hand-craft instrumentation tests but that effort won't scale in coxmparison to using an industry standard testing framework like Google Test.
+Here we may choose to hand-craft instrumentation tests but that effort won't scale in comparison to using an industry standard testing framework like Google Test.

 Google Test is a popular open sourced xUnit based C++ testing